gabfr/pns/readme.md

 In this case, the file that you will use on the endpoint above is the **apns_production.pem**.

+## Ready?
+Nice!

+After you are ready, you can start sendind notifications with our [simple app, that was made with love and needs attention](https://github.com/gabfr/pns-app).

 ## License

 This software is made on top of the Laravel framework that is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).